dasanchez/hellocpp/README.md

 # hellocpp

-A repo for tracking C++ exercises I have worked on.
+A repo for tracking C++ exercises.

 ## C++ How to Program, by Deitel and Deitel.